Sumner-David/GulpJS-Tailwind-Template/readme.md

   - To manually do a style recompile, type `gulp styles` in the console.
   - Didn't really design this to work with JS file change detection.
 Might do in the future
   - Uses the MIT license so feel free to fork it or do pull requests with improvements.
+  - Feel it could definitely be optimized in some ways.

   ##### Reason for making this?
   This came from me not wanting to make a full-blown app for some [FrontendMentor](https://www.frontendmentor.io/solutions) challenges just to use TailwindCSS with my plugins & personal customizations.
 Liked how it turned out so I figured it could be a template for others who want to give TailwindCSS a try